donghan-fu/donghan-fu.github.io/_pages/about.md

     Students often find chemistry boring and hard to learn.
   </p>
 </div>

-These disappointing experiences motivated me to transfer from chemistry education to communication studies, aiming to create more **supportive STEM learning environments** for girls.

 ***Phase Two: Communication Studies at WHU and BNU [2018-2024]***